Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 The output will include Vehicle Loss Hours (VLH) of the disrupted links in a currency (e.g., €) for a given part of the day (e.g., morning rush hour) for each trip purpose (e.g., freight, business, etc.).
 The output type is gpkg, with generated columns in the result file such as vlh_<trip purpose>_<EVi>_<method> or vlh_<trip purpose>_<RPj>_<method> and vlh_total_<EVi>_<method> or vlh_total_<RPj>_<method> (if event-based or return-period based analyses respectively).
 EV stands for event and RP stands for return period).
 The vlh_total column sums all vlh_<trip purpose> columns.
 An example is vlh_business_EV1_ma, where EVi refers to each flood map (introduced as events without return periods) introduced in the network.ini or the configuration, and method refers to min, mean, max water level aggregation method.

+For an analysis with hazards with return periods, a risk column is also calculated which represents the risk or estimated annual losses of the included hazards (with return periods).

+The input required includes:

+- hazard maps, If hazards with return periods are included, their file name should include *RP_X* where X is the return period year;

-The input required includes hazard maps, traffic intensity (AADT, annual average daily traffic), a shapefile of the network under study with the file_id column matching the link_id column of the traffic intensity file (both columns should have the same values to trace links with similar ID numbers in both files), values of time or distance for each trip purpose, and resilience curves stored in a CSV file representing the function loss and the corresponding function loss duration for different water heights and link types.
-The default traffic_period parameter is 'day'.
+- traffic intensity (AADT, annual average daily traffic;

+- a shapefile of the network under study with the file_id column matching the link_id column of the traffic intensity file (both columns should have the same values to trace links with similar ID numbers in both files);

+- values of time or length for each trip purpose, and;

+- resilience curves stored in a CSV file representing the function loss and the corresponding function loss duration for different water heights and link types.

+PLease note that the default traffic_period parameter is 'day'.
 For shorter hazard periods or based on specific user considerations, the user can set the traffic period (see Partofday Enums) and specify the number of hours per traffic period with hours_per_traffic_period = X (hrs).
 In this case, traffic intensities are measured as vehicles per traffic period.

 Here are the analysis steps: